SHIFFT Guidance (EN): How to accelerate the heat transition: a guide for local government and actors

 This report provides a high level summary of a more detailed SHIFFT report which can be accessed via the SHIFFT project website: A Common Approach for Sustainable Heating Strategies.

 A Common Approach for Sustainable Heating Strategies for Partner Cities

 SHIFFT is an INTERREG 2 Seas project promoting cross-border cooperation between four European countries: the Netherlands, France, Belgium and the UK.
-The main objective of SHIFFT is to stimulate the adoption of low-carbon heating technologies in existing buildings, through a number of routes:

 State of the art report for Co-creation Approaches and Practices – with a special focus on the Sustainable Heating Transition